 Speak with a healthcare professional for advice on paying for hepatitis C treatment.

 It is important to note that a person can get hepatitis C more than once.
 After successful treatment, the person should take steps to prevent another infection.

-According to the CDC, the best way to prevent hepatitis C is to stop injecting.
-Using drug treatments such as methadone or buprenorphine reduce the risk because they do not involve injections.
+The best way to prevent hepatitis C is to avoid contaminated blood.
+Using drug treatments such as methadone or buprenorphine reduces the risk because they do not involve injections.

-If a person continues to inject, they can reduce their risk of hepatitis C by using a new needle each time they inject, never sharing needles with another person, and making sure the environment, injection site, and all equipment are clean and sterilized before injecting.
+If a person continues to inject, they can reduce their risk of hepatitis C by using a new needle each time, never sharing needles with another person, and making sure the environment, injection site, and all equipment are clean and sterilized before injecting.